 But from everything I’ve read and everyone I’ve talked to, you don’t want to do that.
 You want to give them a whole lot more.
 In fact, I possibly gave them too much more; the dropdown list of things you can give them is so vast that I figured “why not!”.
 Apologies to the immigration officer assigned to my case. 😬

-So after you have satisfied all of the required uploads and it says “Are there any other documents you wish to provide in support of your application?”, you’re going to say HELL YES THERE ARE!
+So after you have satisfied all of the required uploads and it says “Are there any other documents you wish to provide in support of your application?”, you say HELL YES THERE ARE!

 Here is the full dropdown menu of options for things you can provide them with to lend more weight to your application: